spraakbanken/multigec-2025/README.md

 | sl         | Solar-Eval      | L1 (students)         |      10 |    50 |     49 |     109 |                 1 | ✓         |           |                                                           |
 | sv         | SweLL_gold      | L2                    |     402 |    50 |     50 |     502 |                 1 | ✓         |           |                                                           |
 | uk         | UA-GEC          | mixed (crowdsourced)  |    1706 |    87 |     79 |    1872 |                 4 | ✓         | ✓         |                                                           |

+## Usage
+The MultiGEC dataset is subject to the __terms of use__ listed [here](https://spraakbanken.github.io/multigec-2025/terms_of_use.html).
+To get the __data__, go to the [download page](https://lt3.ugent.be/resources/multigec-dataset).
+A collection of __scripts__ to work with MultiGEC data is avialable through [GitHub](https://github.com/spraakbanken/multigec-2025/tree/main/scripts).

+## Citing MultiGEC
+Information on how to cite the dataset is available [here](https://spraakbanken.gu.se/en/resources/multigec).
+See also the list of MultiGEC-related [publications](https://spraakbanken.github.io/multigec-2025/publications.html).